 To reinforce the brand’s extraordinary heritage and history, an 1850 etching was added to the logo design – and by 1983, Woods of Windsor had secured a Queen’s Award for Export.
 (And been carried home, too, in countless suitcases, a fragrant British souvenir for the tourists who flock to swoon over historic Windsor and its royal treasures every year…)

 Visit the town today and you’ll find the original Woods of Windsor pharmacy, expanded into a flagship store selling sense-drenching bath, body and homes products.
-Yes, you’ll still find scented drawer liners (thank heavens for that!).
+And yes, you’ll still find scented drawer liners (thank heavens for that!) – which in 2016 had a beautiful makeover, now printed with an illustrated landscape of a vista to Windsor Castle.

-But the fragrances (as you can see) have an eye-catching new look – and a fresh spirit, too, while remaining accessibly-priced.
+The fragrances (as you can see) also have an eye-catching new look – and a fresh spirit, too, while remaining accessibly-priced.
 Making it easy for any perfume-lover to build themselves a capsule Woods of Windsor ‘fragrance wardrobe’ from a range which promises ‘Natural beauty from the garden of England’: lush green Lily of the Valley, so-fresh Bergamot & Neroli (with its light citrus introduction, and its herbal heart), or fruity-floral Blue Orchid & Water Lily, with so-English bluebells nodding at its heart.
+(And let’s not forget the men’s offering, Cedar Woods.)

 In fact, Woods of Windsor couldn’t be more British: with a commitment to making everything on home soil, this truly is a home-grown success story.